Note: Some links are affiliate. Please see disclosure at the bottom of this article for more information.

-Early each fall you begin seeing great deals on vacation packages to Ireland for late October through mid-December.
-The deals are often incredible- airfare, car and lodging, often a fabulous Irish B&B– for one low price.
+Airfare to Ireland begins to fall in September, and by October rates are as low as you will likely see them.
+(Tip: Create an alert on Airfare Watchdog to track fares for your preferred routes!)
+The package deals on Ireland winter vacations are often incredible- airfare, car and lodging- for one low price.
 But why would anyone want to visit Ireland during the “darker half” of the year?
-Can you really have a fun family vacation in Ireland when the days are shorter, the nights are longer and the air is chillier?
+Can you really have a fabulous vacation in Ireland when the days are shorter, the nights are longer and the air is chillier?

 The short answer?
 YES!

-Mid-October marks the beginning of the “off season” in Ireland, which runs through the end of April.
-With the exception of Christmas and St. Patrick’s Day this is the slow season for Ireland tourism- which means your money will go further!
+Mid-October marks the beginning of the “off-season” in Ireland, which runs through the end of April.
+With the exception of Christmas and St. Patrick’s Day this is the slow tourism season for Ireland- which means your money will go further!

 Even if you don’t snag a package deal you’ll see that prices on everything from Ireland hotels, B&Bs, and even car rentals drop in the off-season.

 Or no crowds at all!
-While some attractions close during the off-season, many do stay open through Christmas, closing in January.
+While some attractions close during the off-season, many do stay open through Christmas, closing or limiting their hours in January.
 This is a great time to tour popular sites without hoards of people around.
 When we visited Cahir Castle my family explored the grounds without another tourist in site.
 The guides at Bunratty Castle have time to share little known facts without hoards of tourists around.
-And the Cliffs of Moher seem even larger when not covered in visitors.
+And the Cliffs of Moher seem even larger when not swarming with tourists.

 More Craic at the Pub